How Agility Can Improve Candidate Experience

 Enterprise agility is here to stay

-Agile isn’t just for tech anymore.
+Agile isn’t just for IT anymore.
 It’s been working its way into other areas and functions, from product development to manufacturing to marketing—and now it’s transforming how organizations hire, develop, and manage their people.